millionsouls/zny-airspace/README.md

 The general file structure is as follows: [`data/`](data) is the parent file where everything should be stored.
 Next step down are the 'TRACON/ENROUTE' folders which contain files for the respective type.
 These categories are hard-coded and must be edited in the code to allow for more or removed.

 Each folder under those represents a unique <i>option or group</i> such as [`JFK`](data/tracon/jfk).
-These folder create an unique menu option.
+These folders create an unique menu option:

 Under each folder contains `sector` which provides the airspace geometry, `sid` and `star` which contain the procedure(s), and `videomap` containing the videomap(s).
-You do not need to create these particular sub-folders, as the code can attempt figure out what they are by themselves, these are purely for organization purposes or clarity.
+You do not need to create these particular sub-folders, as the code can attempt figure out what they are by themselves, these are purely for organization purposes and/or clarity.

 Finally, these individual .geojson files create an option in the menu to turn a layer/sector/area/procedure's visibility on or off.
 TRACON `sector` files have another feature that allows individual groups of geometries/polgons to be toggled.
 For example, within [`JFK_4s`](data/tracon/jfk/sectors/JFK_4s.json), the positions `2G, 2K, 2J, 2A, etc` can be individually toggled. <b>Changes to any position's visibility will be reflected in the URL</b>.